Shorting in Speculative Markets: Speculation

 \begin{proposition} (i) There exists a unique static equilibrium price and it is given by

 where $e_{i}=E_{i}[f(X(T))]$.
 The corresponding optimal static portfolios are unique and given by

 \end{proposition}

-We may observe that the formula~\eqref{eq:staticPrice} for the static price is reminiscent of the PDE~\eqref{eq:mainPDE} for the dynamic price; however, the averaging of the models of the different types now occurs at the level of the expected values $e_{i}=E_{i}[f(X(T))]$ instead of the drift and volatility coefficients $b_{i},\sigma_{i}$.
+The formula for the static price is the direct analogue of the PDE~\eqref{eq:mainPDE} for the dynamic price.
+Indeed, the PDE considers the difference between a weighted average of instantaneous holding premia and the instantaneous marginal cost of carrying positions.
+Formula~\eqref{eq:staticPrice} can be read in the same way, after bringing $p_{\sta}$ to the right-hand side: it considers the difference between the weighted average of the holding premia $e_{i}-p_{\sta}=E_{i}[f(X(T))]-p_{\sta}$ over the whole interval and the marginal cost of carrying positions over that same interval.
 Informally, we may think of the PDE as describing a repeated version of the static problem over infinitesimal intervals.

-In parallel to our analysis above, we can consider limiting cases for the cost coefficients in the static case.
-The limiting models have interpretations analogous to the dynamic limiting models in Section~\ref{se:limitingModels}, so we confine ourselves to stating the formulas for the limiting prices.
+In parallel with our analysis above, we can consider limiting cases for the cost coefficients in the static case.
 We denote by $p_{\sta}^{\alpha_{-},\alpha_{+}}$ the static equilibrium price for cost parameters $\alpha_{-},\alpha_{+}$ and initial value $X(0)=x$ as given by~\eqref{eq:staticPrice}.

 \begin{proposition} (i) In the limit $\alpha_{+}\to \infty$ with zero cost for long positions, the price $p_{\sta}^{\alpha_{-},\alpha_{+}}$ converges to

 (ii) In the limit $\alpha_{-}\to 0$ with infinite cost for short positions, the price $p_{\sta}^{\alpha_{-},\alpha_{+}}$ converges to